AeolusTech/Distributed-voting-system/README.md

 1. Uses Git as SCM
 2. I want to learn C++17 ~~and C++20 quirks~~ ( C++17 has to be used because of Github Actions (Ubuntu 18.04))
 3. ~~uses automake to build itself because I know CMake and I want to learn something new~~ autotools is the evilest thing ever.
-I don't want to touch it anymore
+I don't want to touch it anymore.
+CMake will be used
 4. Favor std::future instead of std::thread
 5. Favor TDD along with setting up race condition tests and memory leak tests
 6. Provides interface that makes it easy to change communication mechanism (or even compare it).
-Let's play with ZeroMQ, **boost::asio chosen at first, but we don't need to dig so deep.
-I need a high level lib.
-Like ZeroMQ for example**
+Let's play with ZeroMQ,
 7. Uses abstract factory pattern and observer pattern
 8. Does not use raw pointers but only std::unique_ptr and std::shared_ptr
-9. ~~Uses Conan as package manager~~ project is too simple to use package manager ~~vcpkg has been used successfully as package manager.
-Just go to https://github.com/microsoft/vcpkg.
-It's really easy.~~
+9. Uses Conan as package manager
 10. Doxygen will now not be used because I favor clean code practices.
 If the project grows significantly then the issue of code docs will be considered.